sfeeser/WEBRTC-to-SIP/README.md

 # WEBRTC to SIP client and server
 How to setup Kamailio + RTPEngine + TURN server to enable calling between WEBRTC client and legacy SIP clients.
+This config is IPv6 enabled by default.
 This setup will bridge SRTP --> RTP and ICE --> nonICE to make a WEBRTC client (SIPJs) be able to call legacy SIP clients.

 This setup is for Debian 9 Stretch for all servers.